Van Hammer: World Championship Wrestling (1991–1995)

 Marc Mero was brought in to WCW for a tryout match in 1991, and Hildreth was his opponent.
-Then booker Dusty Rhodes liked both and signed each of them to contracts, with Hammer inked to a $156,000 deal.
+Then booker Dusty Rhodes liked both and signed each of them to contracts, with Hammer signed to a $156,000 deal.
 In September 1991, Hildreth joined World Championship Wrestling as "Heavy Metal" Van Hammer, a rock star gimmick.
 He made his debut for the promotion at Clash of the Champions XVI, where he squashed Terrance Taylor in 39 seconds.
 He immediately was thrust unto the house show circuit, defeating Taylor in multiple rematches as well as defeating Oz and Cactus Jack.
 He made his WCW television debut on the October 15 episode of Saturday Night, defeating Paul Lee.
 Twelve days later, he made his pay-per-view debut at Halloween Havoc, defeating Doug Somers.
 On November 3, he gained a non-title victory over WCW TV Champion Steve Austin at a house show in Charleston, West Virginia.
 Hammer would go on to amass a 42–0 record competing on both house shows and television before finally having his streak ended when he lost a match to Cactus Jack at Clash of the Champions XVII.
 At Starrcade, Hammer teamed with Big Josh in a losing effort to Steve Austin and Rick Rude.